-Darren Stewart has practiced law for almost ten years and has maintained a focus on estate and trust litigation.
+Darren Stewart has practiced law for more than ten years and has maintained a focus on estate and trust litigation.
 Darren often counsels clients in avoiding and resolving disputes without requiring court intervention.
 He also has extensive experience in the courtroom, and can run a trial as needed to better secure the best possible outcomes.

 Darren specializes in representing beneficiaries or executors in a wide variety of disputes, or circumstances requiring court intervention that arise in the context of the administration of a deceased person’s estate.
 Darren has achieved success in bringing and defending claims to vary a will and claims involving allegations of incapacity against a will-maker.
 Darren also has a specialty in handling guardianship issues.